sma/diceroller/README.md

       }
     }

 27 minutes.
 The app is basically ready to use.
 But it can be improved.
 Clearing the result box by tapping all results is cumbersome.
-So I should add a some commands.
+So I should add some commands.
 Besides a "clear" button, I'll also add a "reroll" button and a "sort" button.
 This is handy if you need to find the best (or worst) result fast.

 I extend my "business logic":